espadrine/ace2cm/README.md

 This software translates Ace syntax sheets to CodeMirror's format.

+## Use

+Either run `make`, or something like this:

+    node convert.js mode-name /path/to/mode_highlight_rules.js > generated-mode-file.js

+## Related information

 Under MIT license.

 Portions of this project are covered by the BSD license of the Ace project.